pheara/etherium-rpg/Leopold-Friedenstahl.md

   Aspects:
   Function: Vision Enhancement
   Flaw: Has a mind of its own
-  Stunts: I See You! - Spend 1 Fate Point to get +2 to create an advantage regarding (unnatural/extraordinary) vision: Spotting someone, Seeing through walls, etc.
+  Stunts: I See You! - Spend 1 Fate Point to get +2 to create an advantage regarding (unnatural/extraordinary) vision: Spotting someone hidden, Seeing through walls/solid objects, Someone sneaking up from behind, etc.

 ## Fertigkeiten